llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 To support the two-phase compilation model, Clang puts everything needed to produce an object into the BMI.
-However, other consumers of the BMI generally don't need that informations.
+However, other consumers of the BMI generally don't need that information.
 This makes the BMI larger and may introduce unnecessary dependencies for the BMI.
-To mitigate the problem, Clang added a compiler option to reduce the information contained in the BMI.
+To mitigate the problem, Clang has a compiler option to reduce the information contained in the BMI.
 These two formats are known as Full BMI and Reduced BMI, respectively.